raul23/ebook-classifier-training/README.rst

 --ud                                  Update dataset with text from more new ebooks found in the directory.
 --cat CATEGORY                        Only include these categories in the dataset.
+--vect-params VECT_PARAMS             The parameters to be used by TfidfVectorizer for vectorizing the dataset.
+                                      (default: ['max_df=0.2', 'min_df=1', 'ngram_range=(1, 1)', 'norm=l2'])

 **Hyperparameter tuning options:**

 --hyper                                Perform hyperparameter tuning.
--m MODEL                               The names of models whose hyperparameters will be tuned with grid search. (default: ['ComplementNB'])
+--clfs CLF                             The names of classifiers whose hyperparameters will be tuned with grid search. (default: ['ComplementNB'])

 **OCR options:**

 -o                                      Whether to enable OCR for ``pdf``, ``djvu`` and image files.
 It is disabled by default. (default: false)

+Classification options:

+--clf CLF                               The name of the classifier along with its parameters to be used for classifying ebooks.
+                                        (default: ['RidgeClassifier', 'tol=1e-06', 'solver="sparse_cg"'])

 |